+TUPD Corporal John Carpenter shares information with PPD Officer Sergeant DeVaney at the start of the shift.
 Crimes and incidents occurring at other U.S. campuses and off-campus should be reported to local law enforcement at 9-1-1.

 Temple University's Main, Health Sciences Center, and Ambler campuses have Code Blue Emergency phones.
-There are approximately 90 phones spread throughout these Temple University campuses.
+There are more than 90 phones spread throughout these Temple University campuses.
 In case of an emergency, press the red button; this will activate the system causing bright blue strobe flashes and a call will go directly to Temple Police.